Meziano/ms-tutorial-004/README.md

 spring.profiles.active=dev
 spring.cloud.config.url=http://localhost:8888
 ```
-When we start for example **employee-service** Spring notices the presence of a **bootstrap** file, so it starts an application context with the content of the **bootstrap** file and asks the **config-service** after the configuration data for the application to start.
+When we start for example **employee-service** Spring notices the presence of a **bootstrap** file, so it starts an **application context** with the content of the **bootstrap** file and asks the **config-service** after the configuration data for the application to start.
 It must provide an *application name* and the *active profile*.
 In this example,  it says: "Hello Config Server at http://localhost:8888, I need the configuration data to start the application  '*employee-service*' for the **active profile** '*dev*'."
-The **config-service** checks in the repository it manages if there is a configuration file with the name '*employee-service-dev.properties*' and it finds one, so it hands the file's content over.
+The **config-service** checks in the repository it manages if there is a configuration file with the name '*employee-service-**dev**.properties*' and it finds one, so it hands the file's content over.
 The application context started on the side starts now the
 (Note that we have until now used *.properties* files, but it's also possible and I find it better to use *.yml* file)

 ### Summary
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDQ4MDg3OTYsLTE1NDk0MzMxMzEsOD
+eyJoaXN0b3J5IjpbLTg1MjIzMjkyNCwtMTA0NDgwODc5NiwtMT
-k4OTY5MTQ4LC0zNzU2NTk2ODMsLTk0OTE2MzE0NywtOTYyNTkw
+U0OTQzMzEzMSw4OTg5NjkxNDgsLTM3NTY1OTY4MywtOTQ5MTYz
-MjkzLDE4ODczOTkzODMsNjc3NTc4NzU5LC0xODk2MjUzNjMsMT
+MTQ3LC05NjI1OTAyOTMsMTg4NzM5OTM4Myw2Nzc1Nzg3NTksLT
-kwMzkwODI4NywxMDA1ODUyNzYxLDIwMzA5NDI2NjgsMjEzNDI1
+E4OTYyNTM2MywxOTAzOTA4Mjg3LDEwMDU4NTI3NjEsMjAzMDk0
-Mzc4MSwyMDcyNzg1MjMzLDIxNzQwNDc2NywzNjU1NjkxNjUsLT
+MjY2OCwyMTM0MjUzNzgxLDIwNzI3ODUyMzMsMjE3NDA0NzY3LD
-Y3NzM1OTg0MiwxNTI3MTc2NjE5LDE4ODcwNjM0MCwxOTIwMTE1
+M2NTU2OTE2NSwtNjc3MzU5ODQyLDE1MjcxNzY2MTksMTg4NzA2
-MjU2XX0=
+MzQwXX0=
 -->